Pomato: Commercial products

-Grafted pomato plants were launched in the United Kingdom in September 2013 by a horticultural mail-order company Thompson & Morgan, who sold pre-grafted plants branded as the "TomTato".
+Grafted pomato plants were launched in the United Kingdom in September 2013 by the horticultural mail-order company Thompson & Morgan, who sold pre-grafted plants branded as the "TomTato".
 The Incredible Edible nursery in New Zealand announced a "DoubleUP Potato Tom" in the same month.
-Thompson & Morgan claim that this is the first time the plant has been produced commercially, and director Paul Hansord describes originating the TomTato idea himself 15 years ago in the US, when visiting a garden where someone had planted a potato under a tomato as a joke.
+Thompson & Morgan say that this was the first time the plant had been produced commercially; director Paul Hansord said he got the TomTato idea 15 years before in the US, when visiting a garden where someone had planted a potato under a tomato as a joke.